William Firmatus

-William Firmatus (Guillaume Firmat; 1026–1103) was a Norman hermit and pilgrim of the eleventh century, now venerated as a saint in the Catholic Church.
+William Firmatus (Guillaume Firmat; 1026–1103) was a Norman hermit and pilgrim of the eleventh century.

 Life

 William Firmatus was a canon and a physician of Tours, France.
 Following a spiritual prompting against greed, he gave away all his possessions to the poor.
 He lived a reclusive life with his mother until he entered a hermitage near Laval, Mayenne.
 He spent the rest of his life on pilgrimages and as a hermit at Savigny and Mantilly.

 According to legend, he saved the people of Choilley-Dardenay during drought by striking the ground with his pilgrim's staff, which caused a spring of water to bubble up.
 He died in 1103 of natural causes.

 Relationship with wild animals

 William is especially noted for his love of wildlife and the unusual level of communication he seemed to have with animals.
 This was so much so that the local people used to ask his help with animals that raided their crops.
 One particular story to this effect involves a wild boar, which William is said to have led by the ear from a farmer's plot, instructing it to fast for the night in a solitary cell.